 In 2009, the Queensland Government introduced new pool safety laws aimed at further reducing the incidences of drowning and serious immersion injuries of young children in swimming pools.
 These laws affect new and existing pools.

-Pool owners have until 30 November 2015 to comply with the new pool safety laws, or earlier if they sell or lease their property before this time.
+Pool owners had until 30 November 2015 to comply with the new pool safety laws, or earlier if they sold or leased their property before this time.
 From 1 December 2015 fines from approx. $800 will apply to all non-compliant pools.

 Whilst it is not mandatory to obtain a Pool Safety Certificate unless selling or leasing, an on-site full safety audit by Council’s QBCC Licensed Pool Safety Inspectors offers peace of mind.